 Responsible for Operations, Budget Management, Marketing and Development.

-All-round administrative support with a focus on Resources, Projects and Events.
+All-round support with a focus on Projects, Resources, Events and Media.

 A self-confessed music addict, Roger began frantically playing Guitar at the age of 16 and later went on to study at the ‘Academy of Contemporary Music’ in Guildford.
 He has performed in many bands over the years and currently pumps his musical enthusiasm into varying ventures both on and off the stage.

-Roger has a ‘healthy’ obsession with quoting movies and doing accents and is a keen air drummer.
+Roger has a ‘healthy’ obsession with quoting movies, doing accents and is a keen air drummer.

 All round administrative support with a focus on Finance, HR and Marketing.